Online evaluations in AI Configs

 • Toxicity

-When attached to an AI Config variation, these judges run automatically and record evaluation scores as metrics.
+When attached to an AI Config variation, built-in judges run automatically and record evaluation scores as metrics.

 Online evaluations differ from offline or pre-deployment testing.
 Offline evaluations run against test datasets or static examples.
 Online evaluations run as your application sends real traffic through an AI Config.